broadinstitute/sparklespray/README.md

     dump-operation      primarily used for debugging.
 If a sparkles cannot turn on a node, this can be used to dump the details of the operation which requested the node.

+Big:
+- explore pyInstall to build self contained executable package

+Remaining needs from scatter:
+- pass foreach input index in, task index in
+- localize all outputs from foreach task to gather steps (merge? create one per task dir?)
+I think merge would be easier to reason about.
+However, we'll definitely need task index in foreach so it knows how to prevent clobbering.
+Print out warning about clobbers before running gather.
+- support gather = none to skip gather phase
+- support --start-at getargs | foreach | gather to resubmit without running.
+Should verify jobs with right names already exist
+- write documentation

+Nice to do:
+- change --local to not show all docker stuff.
+If docker fails, dump log.
+Add debug flag which controls whether to show or not.
+- fix vm keep-alive to either use node req objects.
+(First pass, just add field to node-req to say how long to stay alive. if a VM has no corresponding node-req obj, default stay alive to 0.)

+Experiment:
+- add support for localization via gcsfuse

+Outline:

+Introduction

+Quick start
+    sub
+    sub --local

+Tutorial
+    Running
+        Using files not in the docker image --uploading
+            Use of @files

+        Watch

+        Kill

+        controlling scale
+            --nodes
+            --preemptable

+        Submission of parallel jobs
+            sub --params
+            sub --seq

+        foreach

+        Special cases
+            --watchifexists
+            --rerun

+    Inspecting
+        status

+Reference